MSDS for 1-Bromo-4-Chlorobutane

 Transport Information

-Proper Shipping Name: Flammable Liquid, N.O.S. (contains 1-Bromo-4-chlorobutane)
+UN Proper Shipping Name: Toxic Liquid, Organic, N.O.S. (contains 1-Bromo-4-Chlorobutane)

 Packing Group: III